mark1inla/PlaceToBuild/README.md

 Top-tier VCs and tech leaders keep moving to Austin.
 But startup founders keep leaving.
 This document asks: can the right founder housing help fix the mismatch?

 Startup ecosystems need critical mass—dense networks where serendipitous collisions happen.
-The right buildings in the right places can accelerate the social graph that will make Austin a tech hub work.
+The right buildings in the right places can accelerate the social graph that will make the Austin tech hub work.

 **Inside:**
 - Why founders keep leaving for San Francisco